Syriza: Former constituents

-After the third Memorandum of Understanding with the European Stability Mechanism was accepted in 2015, organizations like Internationalist Workers' Left, Active Citizens, New Fighter, Democratic Social Movement, Anticapitalist Political Group and the Communist Tendency (Greek section of IMT) joined the Left Platform to create Popular Unity.

-The Communist Organization of Greece also left Syriza at that time.

-Criticism

-The party has been criticized for the way it approaches far-left terrorism in Greece.
+Controversies

 Thodoris Dritsas, a member of SYRIZA and ex-minister, drew criticism when he declared that "no one has been terrorized, I believe, by the action of these terrorist organizations.
 No one has been terrorized by the 17 November Group.
 On the contrary, the Greek people have been terrified by too many other policies".
 SYRIZA and Dritsas retracted that statement later on.
 On the issue of SYRIZA's stance towards the terrorist organization 17N, the party has also been criticised as people who are or were affiliated with the party have testified as defense witnesses during the organization's trial.
 In 2021, the party drew criticism again as fifteen of its members published a declaration supporting 17N's leading member Dimitris Koufontinas, after he went on a hunger strike as a result of his demanding to be moved to another prison facility.

-SYRIZA's Triantafyllos Mitafidis was also criticized after he declared "enough with the obsession with legality.
-I cannot accept the opinion that we respect the decisions of the Greek Council of State".

 Election results

 Hellenic Parliament

 A 2004 results are compared to the Synaspismos totals in the 2000 election.

 B January 2015 results are compared to the combined totals for Syriza and OP totals in the June 2012 election.